 Don’t forget to choose raw, organic whole foods for your blend.
 Backyard birds do not want your leftover BBQ flavored peanuts!
 You can opt to roughly chop some of the seeds and nuts but you don’t have to.

-STEP THREE: Blend and serve
+STEP THREE: mix and serve

 Mix your ingredients in a large bowl and spoon into your feeder.
 I have a few different ones I love, but this is my favorite style.
 I like to make a big batch every month or so and store the surplus in a jar for refills.

-STEP FOUR: Become a birder
+STEP FOUR: become a birder

 Place your feeder somewhere you can easily watch for activity.
 I have a few strategically hanging on my front porch where I can watch from my living room windows.
 There is actually an incredible bird identification app that I use called Merlin.
 This app helps you identify and record which species you are seeing based on the date, location, and characteristics of the bird.